Serpent Mound: Excavation and survey

-During excavation of The Serpent Mound archaeologists uncovered pipes, points, and earspools from the Hopewell culture as well as Gorgets and points from the Adena culture.
+During excavation of the Serpent Mound, archaeologists uncovered pipes, points, and earspools from the Hopewell culture as well as gorgets and points from the Adena culture.

-After raising sufficient funds, Putnam returned to the same site in 1886.
-He worked for four years to excavate the burial sequence contents of both The Serpent Mound and two nearby conical mounds.
-After completing his excavation and publishing his work, Putnam worked on restoring the mounds to their original state.

-One of the conical mounds that was excavated by Putnam in 1890 yielded several artifacts of a principal burial during the period of the Adena people.
-Along with these findings, Putnam found and excavated nine intrusive burials in the mound through his discovery of an ash bed containing many prehistoric artifacts, north of the conical mound.
-After the excavation, the conical mound was reconstructed and currently stands just north of the parking lot at The Serpent Mound State Memorial.

-In 2011, archaeologists took the opportunity to excavate the property prior to installation of utility lines at The Serpent Mound State Memorial.
+In 2011, archaeologists took the opportunity to excavate the property prior to the installation of utility lines at the Serpent Mound State Memorial.
 The excavations focused on three sides of the conical mound that had been excavated previously by Putnam in 1890.
 In addition to these concentrations of artifacts, an ashy soil horizon was excavated north of the conical mound, where archaeologists were able to uncover many prehistoric artifacts.
 It is believed that the ashy deposit of charcoal is the remainder of a Fort Ancient Culture ash bed.
-The wood charcoal from within the remnant bed was carbon dated back to the time of the Fort Ancient Culture, between the years of 1041 CE and 1211 CE.
+The wood charcoal from within the remnant bed was carbon-dated back to the time of the Fort Ancient Culture, between the years of 1041 and 1211 CE.
 Given the results found through carbon dating, burials in the conical mound dated to the Early Woodland and Fort Ancient periods, suggestive of ritual reuse of the circum mound area and ash bed.